 The lodge was dedicated in 1975.
 In 1976 restrooms were added to the three cabins replacing the old “shower house”.

-and was paid in full at the 25th Anniversary of the camp In 1977, Rev & Mrs. Paul Kluge gave approximately 26 acres bordered by creeks – assuring privacy at the outer edges of the property.
+The Lodge was dedicated in 1975 and was paid in full at the 25th Anniversary of the camp held in 1979.
+In 1977, Rev & Mrs. Paul Kluge gave approximately 26 acres bordered by creeks – assuring privacy at the outer edges of the property.
 Also in 1977, a baseball/softball field was developed.
-In 1978, a tennis court was added.
+In 1978, a tennis/basketball court was added.

 In 1982, a picnic area was developed.
 In 1986, the Site Manager’s home was built of stone matching the lodge.
-In 1988, the Conference Building was moved to the campgrounds and refurbished into space for a conference room, health room, office, kitchen, and two restrooms.
+In 1988, the Conference Building was moved to the campgrounds and refurbished into space for a conference room, nurse’s station, office, kitchen, and two restrooms.

 In 1990 and 1991, all buildings were connected by a network of sidewalks.
 Also in 1991, a beautiful gazebo was built for meditation and relaxation.
 In 1992, the swimming pool was built.
 The playground was developed on the land offered by the cemetery.